stackrox/kube-linter/README.md

-# kube-linter
+# KubeLinter

-kube-linter is a static analysis tool that checks Kubernetes YAML files to ensure the applications represented in them adhere to best practices.
+KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.

 In detail, `kube-linter` is a binary that takes in paths to YAML files, and runs a list of checks against them.
 If any lint errors are found, they are printed to standard error, and `kube-linter` returns a non-zero